 Watch our experts

-The World Economic Forum says that 35% of skill we’ll need by 2030 don’t exist at the moment so how will this affect insurance?’.
+The World Economic Forum says that 35% of the skills we’ll need by 2030 don’t exist at the moment, so how will this affect insurance?’.

 Sarah Mallaby, Director of Broker Markets at Allianz, tells us what brokers can do to future proof themselves and what makes her an Allianz expert.